jchidley/jchidley.github.io/_posts/2017-05-30-STM32-Development.md

 The really useful
 [STM32SnippetsF0](http://www.st.com/content/st_com/en/products/embedded-software/mcus-embedded-software/stm32-embedded-software/stm32snippets/stm32snippetsf0.html)
 are written for the discovery board above and will probably work for the Nucleo variant without modification.
-The snippets use the registers very directly which is useful for their very small code size, clear understanding of how the software and hardware work together and directly links to the reference manual for the part: [RM0091: STM32F0x1/STM32F0x2/STM32F0x8 advanced ARM®-based 32-bit MCUs.](http://www.st.com/resource/en/reference_manual/dm00031936.pdf)
+The snippets use the registers directly which is good for their very small code size, clear understanding of how the software and hardware work together and direct relationship with the reference manual:
+[RM0091: STM32F0x1/STM32F0x2/STM32F0x8 advanced ARM®-based 32-bit
+MCUs.](http://www.st.com/resource/en/reference_manual/dm00031936.pdf)

+I found an extremely cheap STM32F030F4P6 break-out board – including an external 8Mhz clock - on ebay (e.g. “STM32F030F4P6 Minimum System Board”) for \$1.69 /
+£1.30 to experiment on.
+You need to use the ST-Link on your Discovery or Nucleo to program and debug it.

-Higher up the development stack, you’ll want to use ST’s own [STM32CubeMX](http://www.st.com/en/development-tools/stm32cubemx.html) graphical “initialization code generator” and [stm32cubef0](http://www.st.com/content/st_com/en/products/embedded-software/mcus-embedded-software/stm32-embedded-software/stm32cube-embedded-software/stm32cubef0.html) for the example software, drivers and general development support.
+Higher up the development stack, you may want to use ST’s own [STM32CubeMX](http://www.st.com/en/development-tools/stm32cubemx.html) graphical “initialization code generator” and [stm32cubef0](http://www.st.com/content/st_com/en/products/embedded-software/mcus-embedded-software/stm32-embedded-software/stm32cube-embedded-software/stm32cubef0.html) for the example software, drivers and general development support.
+These tools will give you usable code that shows you how things can be done.
+But the code generated can be unnecessarily long, with a lot of abstraction, making it difficult to follow and, according to some sources, it can be buggy too.

-You could go the whole hog and get a full fledged IDE.
-If so, I suggest you take advantage of a free (as in beer) offer for the F0/L0 processors, like the one above, for [ARM's Keil Embedded Development Tools](http://www2.keil.com/stmicroelectronics-stm32) (see this [FAQ from ST](http://www.st.com/resource/en/product_presentation/faq_stm32f0-l0_discover-webinar_a.pdf)).
+You could go the whole hog and get a IDE.
+If so, I suggest you take advantage of a free (as in beer) offer for the F0/L0 processors for [ARM's Keil Embedded Development Tools](http://www2.keil.com/stmicroelectronics-stm32) (see this [FAQ from ST](http://www.st.com/resource/en/product_presentation/faq_stm32f0-l0_discover-webinar_a.pdf)).
 That IDE uses ARM’s own excellent compiler, for free.